 11.15 General musicianship [ includes aural skills and rhythm work ]

-11.45 Lunch [ all students bring packed lunch and drinks ]
+11.45 Lunch [ a cafe is available where student may buy sandwiches, snacks and drinks, or students may bring a packed lunch and drinks ]

 12.15 Singing ensemble [ group vocal training, but not called choir! ]

-An example of a typical timetable on our “Full curriculum” for an experienced singer aged 16 with an individual lesson at CYM Taunton would be the following:
+An example of a typical timetable on our “Full curriculum” for an experienced singer aged 16 with an individual lesson at CYMT would be the following:

 9.00 Singing lesson